opensafely/documentation/docs/pipelines.md

 This section covers how to run and test your code to ensure it will work end-to-end within the secure framework.

-The [cohortextractor](cohortextractor.md) section describes how to generate dummy datasets with the `cohortextractor generate_cohorts` command.
+The [cohortextractor](cohortextractor.md) section describes how to generate dummy datasets with the `cohortextractor generate_study_population` command.
 This generates a CSV of data based on the instructions [defined in your `study_definition.py` script](study-def.md).
 These dummy datasets are the basis for developing the analysis code that will eventually be passed to the server to run on real datasets.
 The code can be written and run on your local machine using whatever development set up you prefer (e.g., developing R in RStudio).
 However, it's important to ensure that this code will run successfully in OpenSAFELY's secure environment too, using the specific language and package versions that are installed there.